Diophantine equations with sum of cubes and cube of sum: The number of primitive solutions

 \subsection{Testing for primitive solutions with elliptic curves}

-Using the transformation of (\ref{eq:anomtoelliptictrans}) the ``cube of sum proportional to the sum of cubes" equation can be converted to an elliptic curve ($E$), given in (\ref{eq:ellipticcurve}), allowing one to bring to bear all of the powerful machinery associated with their study \cite{Silverman2009,Smart1998}.
-The Mordell-Weil theorem \cite{MordellWeil} states that the set of rational points on an elliptic curve, $E(\mathbb{Q})$, form a finitely generated abelian group and as such can be separated into sets of points of finite order, the torsion group(s), and the set of points of infinite order.
-The number of infinite order points is the rank of the Mordell-Weil group.
-The Birch and Swinnerton-Dyer conjecture \cite{BSD} relates the rank to the order of the zero of a certain $L$-function, $L(E,s)$, at $s=1$, the so-called analytic rank.
-Thus, if the analytic rank is $0$ there are only a finite number of rational points on $E$ and they are generated by the members of the torsion group.
+Using the transformation of (\ref{eq:anomtoelliptictrans}), the ``cube of sum proportional to the sum of cubes'' equation can be converted to an elliptic curve ($E$), given in (\ref{eq:ellipticcurve}), allowing one to bring to bear all of the powerful machinery associated with their study \cite{Silverman2009,Cremona1997,Smart1998}.
+The Mordell-Weil theorem \cite{MordellWeil} states that the set of rational points on an elliptic curve, $E(\mathbb{Q})$, form a finitely generated Abelian group and as such can be separated into sets of points of finite order, the torsion group(s), and the set of points of infinite order.
+The number of infinite order points is the rank of the Mordell-Weil group of $E(\mathbb{Q})$.
+Thus, if the rank is $0$, then the number of rational points on $E$ is finite, and the points are generated by the members of the torsion group.

+The rank and the generators of the torsion group can be efficiently calculated, for any given value of $a$, by computer algebra systems such as \texttt{PARI/GP} \cite{PARI2}.
+Some of the algorithms rely on the Birch and Swinnerton-Dyer conjecture \cite{BSD}, which relates the rank of $E(\mathbb{Q})$ to the order of the zero of a certain $L$-function, $L(E,s)$, at $s=1$, the so-called analytic rank.
+The conjecture has been proved \cite{Kolyvagin} for curves whose rank is $0$ or $1$, and thus this procedure is adequate for our purpose of determining the number of solutions to Eq.~(\ref{eq:general3variables}) for given $a$.